Answers To Your DWI Questions

 A subject who exhibits two or more clues will fail the test.
 Scoring is entirely subjective and within the officer’s discretion.

-Under Texas law, an individual is legally intoxicated if his/her alcohol concentration is .08 or greater.
-A person’s alcohol concentration can be determined by testing the blood, urine or breath.
-“Alcohol concentration” means the number of grams of alcohol per:
+Under Texas law, an individual is legally intoxicated if his/her blood alcohol content is .08 or greater.
+This can be determined by testing the blood, urine or breath, and it measures the number of grams of alcohol per:

 - 210 liters of breath